-The frequency of measurement depends on the diabetes therapy.
-If you are a Type 2 diabetic and are being treated with oral medication and/or insulin, or if you are injecting insulin twice a day as part of conventional diabetes therapy, then you should speak to your nurse about the details of monitoring your blood sugar level.
+The frequency of measurement depends on the diabetes therapy and direction provided by your healthcare provider.
+If you are a person with Type 2 diabetes and are being treated with oral medication and/or insulin, or if you are injecting insulin twice a day, then you should speak to your healthcare provider about the details of monitoring your blood sugar level.

 - after getting up/before breakfast

 - before lunch

 In addition, every 2 to 4 weeks you should measure your blood sugar level between 2:00 - 4:00am to determine if there are any undetected night-time hypos.